VisActor/VChart/docs/assets/guide/en/tutorial_docs/Cross-terminal_and_Developer_Ecology/mini-app/block.md

 ### Register function

 The desktop version of the Feishu widget supports registering custom functions.
-You can register functions using global registration `expressionFunction` or instance registration `registerFunction`.
+You can register functions using global registration or instance registration `registerFunction`.

 #### Global registration function

-When using a globally registered function, call the chart method `expressionFunction` to register a custom function, and callback processing will be performed at runtime, as shown in the example below.
+When using a globally registered function, call the chart method `registerFunction` to register a custom function, and callback processing will be performed at runtime, as shown in the example below.

 ```js
 <!-- index.js  -->